Centru (development region): Hydrographic network

 The hydrographic network is rich, consisting of upper and middle courses of Mureș and Olt and their tributaries.
 Natural lakes are diverse as genesis, the most notable being the glacial lakes in the Făgăraș Mountains, Sfânta Ana volcanic lake in Harghita Mountains, Red Lake, lake formed by damming the natural course of the Bicaz River and Ursu Lake.
 The most important artificial lakes are the dam lakes on Olt and Sebeș rivers, salt lakes in former salt mines at Ocna Sibiului and the Transylvanian Plain fishponds.

 Climate

 The climate of the region is temperate continental, and varies by altitude.
 In the intramontane depressions of the eastern region, temperature inversions are frequent.
 In Bod, Brașov County, the lowest temperature in Romania, −38.5 °C (−37.3 °F), was recorded on 25 January 1942.

 Demographics

 Centru has a total population of 2,251,268 (2011 Census).
 Its population density is 73.99/km^{2}, somewhat lower than the national average of 91.3/km^{2}.

-The region is one of the most ethnically-diverse in Romania, with ethnic Romanians making up 65.4% of the population, Hungarians making up 29.9% and Romani making up 4%.
+The region is one of the most ethnically-diverse in Romania, with ethnic Romanians making up 64.3% of the population, Hungarians making up 30.9% and Romani making up 2.7%.
 Most of the Hungarian population is concentrated in the counties of Harghita and Covasna, where they make up a majority of a population.
+There's also a big number of Hungarians in Mures as well.